Today, you are going to learn everything you need to know about the principle of progressive overload.

 #10 Modify the exercise Variation

 If you have been doing the same strength exercises for several months, you can always move on to more challenging variations.
-This is especially helpful if you have tried several of the progressive overload methods above and you are still plateauing.
+This method is beneficial if you have tried several progressive overload methods above and are still plateauing.

-Instead of modifying your volume or resistance, you can move on to a harder variation.
+Instead of modifying your volume or resistance, you can move on to a more challenging variation.

 Here are the pros and cons of this method.